-- (3) Includes 88,900 shares of Common Stock owned by trusts for the benefit of Mr. Riley's two adult children and for which Mr. Riley and his wife serve as trustees, but does not include 2,350 shares owned directly by Mr. Riley's adult children.
+- (3) Includes 84,900 shares of Common Stock owned by trusts for the benefit of Mr. Riley's two adult children and for which Mr. Riley and his wife serve as trustees, but does not include 2,350 shares owned directly by Mr. Riley's adult children.
 Mr. Riley disclaims beneficial ownership of all of these shares.
-Also includes 173,670 shares of Common Stock held by Mr. Riley's wife in trust. - (4) Includes 1,000 shares of Common Stock deemed issued upon exercise of stock options. - (5) Includes 3,000 shares of Common Stock deemed issued upon exercise of stock options. - (6) Represents less than 1.0% of all common shares outstanding. - (7) Mr. Hastings, age 40, is Executive Vice President, Chief Financial Officer, Secretary and Treasurer of the Company, and his holdings include 16,333 shares of Common Stock deemed issued upon exercise of stock options.
+Also includes 173,670 shares of Common Stock held by Mr. Riley's wife in trust. - (4) Includes 1,000 shares of Common Stock deemed issued upon exercise of stock options. - (5) Includes 3,000 shares of Common Stock deemed issued upon exercise of stock options.

+- (6) Represents less than 1.0% of all common shares outstanding. - (7) Does not include shares owned by trusts for the benefit of Ms. Whitman described in Note (2) above. - (8) Mr. Hastings, age 40, is Executive Vice President, Chief Financial Officer, Secretary and Treasurer of the Company, and his holdings include 16,333 shares of Common Stock deemed issued upon exercise of stock options.